mybuddymichael/cast/README.md

 ```

 > [!NOTE]
-> If you are using this tool with your LLM, I recommend you install it first (and not use it wit `bunx` or `npx`) so that you have a known-safe and pristine copy on your device.
+> If you are using this tool with your LLM, I recommend you install it first (and not use it with `bunx` or `npx`) so that you have a known-safe and pristine copy on your device.

 ### Help and documentation